tangentsoft/e8/doc/manual.md

     .R E8

 If you are using the default setup, omit `E8DEFS`.
-The screen will start cleared expect for the mode line showing an empty text buffer.
+The screen will start cleared expect for the mode lines showing an empty text buffer.